wilsonliaows/docs/connectors/salesforce.md

 #### Uploading

-To upload an attachement **to** Salesforce using Workato, you can use the **Create Object** Action, and select **Attachement** under the **Object** field.
-Before that however, you need to have a step that downloads an the file to be uploaded to saleforce.
+To upload an attachment **to** Salesforce using Workato, you can use the **Create Object** Action, and select **Attachment** under the **Object** field.
+Before that however, you need to have a step that downloads the file that is to be uploaded to Salesforce.
 You may use the **box** action **get file download URL**, followed by using the **utilities** tool to upload it from the obtained URL, or a simillar flow of actions with another connector.
 You can check out [this example here](http://docs.workato.com/handling-files-and-attachments.html#example-of-using-utilities-to-download-file-from-public-url) on how to download a file to Workato.

 #### Downloading
 To download an attachment **from** Salesforce, you can use the **Download file** Action.
-The **file ID** must be obtained from a previos step, usually from the get object details step.
-Once that step is properly set up, you will be able to use the attachment as a pill in oth#er steps of the recipe, for example, you can use the **Upload file** action in the **box** connector.
+The **file ID** must be obtained from a previous step, usually from the get object details step.
+Once that step is properly set up, you will be able to use the attachment as a pill in the other steps of the recipe, for example, you can use the **Upload file** action in the **Box** connector.

 ## Working with SOQL in Salesforce
 **Salesforce Object Query Language (SOQL)** is used to search your Salesforce data for specific information.
 SOQL syntax consists of a required SELECT statement which may be followed by a number of optional clauses (such as TYPEOF, WHERE, WITH, GROUP BY, etc.).